-Takes the server out of clam match mode.
-Note that this command has no effect on the clamoptions matched cvar.
-Using matched simply puts the server back into non-match mode.
-A matchpreparematch command can be issued later to prepare for another match.
+Takes the server out of match mode.
+Note that this command has no effect on the matchoptions cvar.
+Using matchend simply puts the server back into non-match mode.
+A matched command can be issued later to prepare for another match.

-6.3.5. matchpreparematchsetup
+6.3.5. matchsetup

-This command is used to put the server intoclan match preparationsetup mode.
-The server will be in the "preparation" setup" stage where players are moved to spectator, but the players can join teams and prepare for the match.
+This command is used to put the server into match setup mode.
+The server will be in the "setup" stage where players are moved to spectator, but the players can join teams and prepare for the match.
 This command can be issued at any time, even if the server is counting down or the match is in progress.